ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 `test@example.com`, you might choose to "mask" that email with a random string, `xgoi4301nkyi79fjfdopvyjc5lnbr9`, and their associated address with another random string `2ab6jghdg37uhkaz3hpyavpss1dvg2`.

+It's important to remember that masking != anonymization.
+Since records are not deleted, a masked dataset is (at best) pseudonymized in most cases, and (at worst) may still be identifiable if the masking is reversible or easy to predict, which is a common mistake!

-In fidesops, your options to pseudonymize data are captured in masking strategies.
-Currently the only option to pseudonymize data is with a null value, but other masking strategies are coming in the next release.
+In fidesops, your options to pseudonymize data are captured in "masking strategies".
+Fidesops supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, hashing, encryption, and randomization.
+However, note that fidesops only supports the "null" strategy when processing privacy requests right now, but we'll be adding support for all masking strategies in an upcoming release!

 ### Why mask instead of delete?